stacksjs/ts-pkgx/docs/packages/vercel.com/pkg/index.md

 # pkg

-> Package from pantry: vercel.com/pkg
+> Package your Node.js project into an executable

 ## Package Information